Causes of Hard Starting When Engine Is Cold

 - High resistance in the electrical system (check for voltage drops)

-If necessary, consult your vehicle repair manual and the Resources section at the bottom for help on checking fuel system pressure, and fuel system diagnosis.
+If necessary, consult your vehicle repair manual and the Resources section at the bottom for help on checking fuel system pressure and diagnosing fuel system issues.

 2. Ignition Faults